Schoolhouse Rock Live Too!

 Full Synopsis

-The show opens with Cookie alone in a diner; he is the chef and sweeping the floors.
-He looks out the window for approaching customers, but, as usual, there are none.
-Julie, the waitress, enters on roller skates - she thinks a gimmick might boost business.
+The show opens with Cookie, alone and sweeping the floors in the diner where he works as the chef.
+He looks out of the window for approaching customers, but, as usual, there are none.
+Julie, the waitress, enters on roller skates – she thinks that a gimmick might boost business.
 Nina, the owner of the diner, enters, also lamenting the lack of customers.
 Rebecca, the upstairs tenant and the diner's only regular, enters.
-If they can't figure out a way to get more customers, they'll have to close the diner ("Throw Away The Key").
+If they can't figure out a way to get more customers, they'll have to close the doors ("Throw Away the Key").

-Tom suggests that imagination inspires ideas.
-He then gestures out to the audience and tells his friends that the audience members are ideas that have come to help save the diner.
+Tom suggests that imagination inspires ideas, gesturing out to the audience and telling his friends that the audience members are ideas that have come to help save the diner.
 Julie says that she feels a spark of something beginning to happen ("Electricity").
-Then, Rebecca suggests that the restaurant have a zoo theme with live animals ("Four Legged Zoo").
-The others reject this idea when they begin discussing who will take care of the animals, what the animals will eat, and who will clean up a few hours after they eat ("The Body Machine").
+Then, Rebecca suggests that the restaurant should have a zoo theme with live animals ("Four Legged Zoo").
+The others reject this idea when they begin discussing who will take care of the animals, what the animals will eat and who will clean up a few hours after they eat ("The Body Machine").

-With time quickly passing and only an hour until they pick up Nina's sister at the airport, they are desperate for a plan.
+With time passing quickly and only an hour until they pick up Nina's sister at the airport, they are desperate for a plan.
 They have reached the eleventh hour ("The Good Eleven").
 Despite the trouble they are in, they are all having a good time together and have made new friends.
-The others say they will support Nina no matter what happens, and remind her that she has just as much say in the future of the diner as her sister since Cleo is not the Queen of England ("No More Kings").
+The others say that they will support Nina, no matter what happens, and remind her that she has just as much of a say in the future of the diner as her sister, since Cleo is not the Queen of England ("No More Kings").
 Inspired by the explanation of monarchy versus democracy, Nina is convinced that she can keep her diner.
 The group responds enthusiastically ("Interjections").

 Casting